Quantum-Speech/Quantum-Speech/README.md

 </p>
 <p class="western" align="justify" style="margin-bottom: 0cm; line-height: 100%">
-Nature of emotions like as superposition states as shown in the Plutchik&rsquo;s human emotion model given below and nature of chain of emotions in speech  like as entagled states motivate to treat emotions recognization AI models development for different natural languages with the help of brain like quantum computing environment.
+Nature of emotions like as superposition states as shown in the Plutchik’s human emotion model given below and nature of chain of emotions in speech  like as entagled states motivate to treat emotions recognization AI models development for different natural languages with the help of brain like quantum computing environment.
 </p>